Get The Facts

 1. NYC Parks says, “Van Cortlandt Park already contains three miles of historic cross country trail accessible year-round for runners and joggers of varying skills and ages, but only .5 miles of multi-user greenway…This was a significant factor in the decision to provide a running/jogging path alongside an ADA accessible paved path.”

 In subsequent letters, Parks says that asphalt is necessary “to create a unified biking system in the region.”
-Again the Putnam Trail is already bike greenway and stone-dust accomplishes this goal of creating a “unified biking system.”
+Again the Putnam Trail is already bike greenway and compact earth, stone-dust accomplishes this goal of creating a “unified biking system.”

 Original federal funding (SAFETEA) discourages using funds to make improvements that harm a city’s “inventory of natural resources” and historical/cultural legacies when other transportation assets (that move people through a region) already exist.